MPGarlock/Garlock-Portfolio/README.md

-Thank you for taking the time to visit my portfolio.
-I am Matt Garlock a data scientist.Here are the projects that I have worked on that can be shared and shown.
-From this you can see my use of programming tools such as Python, R and Hadoop.
-I am also knowledgeable in data visualization tools like Tableau and PowerBI.
-I look forward to working with you in future projects.
+Matt Garlock - Data Scientist Portfolio

+Welcome to my portfolio!
+I’m Matt Garlock, a data scientist with a passion for uncovering insights through data and solving complex business challenges.
+Here, you’ll find a selection of projects demonstrating my skills in data analysis, predictive modeling, and visualization.

+My expertise spans:

+Programming: Proficient in Python, R, and Hadoop, with a strong foundation in data manipulation, machine learning, and statistical analysis.

+Data Visualization: Skilled in creating compelling visual narratives using Tableau and Power BI to translate data into actionable insights.

+Each project here reflects my commitment to rigorous analysis, ethical considerations, and clear, impactful storytelling.
+I look forward to the opportunity to collaborate on future data-driven projects!